Hôtel de Besenval: The baron's fatal decision and the beginning of the French Revolution

 One of the consequences of the Taking of the Bastille was that the king and the National Constituent Assembly recalled the Finance Minister Jacques Necker to his post in separate but coordinated letters.
 Both letters were dated 16 July and were sent together.
-The king wrote: "(…) but the desire of Les États Généraux and the city of Paris compels me to hasten your arrival.
-I therefore invite you to return as soon as possible and to resume your place by my side (…)."
-This in turn led to the Maréchal de Broglie emigrating that same day, after having been Secretary of State, Minister of War, for only four days (according to a contemporary pamphlet, his term of office lasted exactly: 36 hours, 44 minutes and 25 seconds).
+The king wrote: "(…) but the wish of Les États Généraux and of the city of Paris urges me to hasten your arrival.
+I therefore entreat you to return without delay and to resume your place at my side (…)."
+This in turn led to the Maréchal de Broglie emigrating that same day, after having been Secretary of State, Minister of War, for only four days (according to a contemporary defamatory pamphlet, his term of office lasted exactly: 36 hours, 44 minutes and 25 seconds).
 The king's brother, Charles-Philippe de France, Comte d'Artois, followed suit.
-On the night of 16 to 17 July he left France with his two sons for Brussels.
-The two letters reached Necker by royal courier on 21 July at the Grand Hôtel Les Trois Rois in Basel, where he was staying with his family while passing through and where he had met with Yolande Martine Gabrielle de Polastron, Duchesse de Polignac, at her request.
+On the night of 16 to 17 July, he left France with his two sons and his Adjutant Louis Robert, Baron de Roll, heading towards Brussels.
+The two letters reached Necker by royal courier on 21 July at the Hostellerie Les Trois Rois in Basel, where he was staying with his family while passing through and where he had met with Yolande Martine Gabrielle de Polastron, Duchesse de Polignac, at her request.
 While Jacques Necker was on his way to his country estate, the Château de Coppet, the Duchesse de Polignac was fleeing from the revolutionary troops in France.
+Meanwhile, Bertrand Dufresne, Necker's secretary, had also arrived in Basel to try to persuade him to return to France.
 Necker accepted the king's request in a letter dated 23 July and returned to France that same day.
 One day earlier, on 22 July, Jacques Necker's successor, the 74-year-old Joseph Foullon de Doué, was supposed to be lynched à la lanterne.
 However, since the ropes used for hanging broke several times, he was eventually beheaded by an angry mob, who then impaled his head on a pike and paraded it through the streets of Paris with a tuft of hay in his mouth.
 On 29 July, Jacques Necker arrived in Versailles, where he was enthusiastically received by the population.

-In his memoirs, which were only published after his death, the Baron de Besenval says that on 14 July, when he withdrew the troops from the Champ de Mars to Sèvres, he had acted on the orders of the Maréchal de Broglie:
+In his memoirs, which were only published after his death, the Baron de Besenval says that during the critical phase between 12 and 14 July he waited a long time in vain for orders from the Maréchal de Broglie.
+In distant Versailles, they were apparently unaware of the seriousness of the situation.
+However, the baron also confirms that on 14 July, when he withdrew the troops from the Champ de Mars to Sèvres, he had acted on the orders of the Maréchal de Broglie:

-"Weakened by the defection [of some soldiers] and certain that I was useless, I decided to return [with the troops] to Sèvres at nightfall; and as soon as the troops were in motion, I received orders from the Maréchal de Broglie to withdraw."
+"Weakened by the defection [of certain soldiers], and convinced of my own uselessness, I resolved to return [with the troops] to Sèvres at nightfall; and no sooner had the troops begun their march than I received orders from the Maréchal de Broglie to withdraw."